Skip to main content

 Temporary containers act as a complete unit on the detail view until they’re booked out.
 When you allocate, prep, or book out the container, the same action is applied to all of the container’s components.

-When checking-in, each component must be checked-in individually.
-Once checked-in and finalized, the container is emptied.
+When checking in, each component must be checked in individually.
+Once checked in and finalised, the container is emptied.
 It’s ready to be prepped and packed again in the warehouse.

 Allocate

 When you allocate a temporary container to an opportunity, any container components are automatically allocated.
-Current looks through the opportunity items to find the most suitable set of existing items to allocate the container and its components to.
+OnRent Events looks through the opportunity items to find the most suitable set of existing items to allocate the container and its components to.

 A container and its components are allocated when: